paul-norman/go-template-manager/BASICS.md

 It is often clearer to write statements such as the above `define` statement with space before and after the content.
 However, this will result in physical whitespace characters being added to the content *(often undesirably)*.

-To trigger stripping of whitespace, the delimiters may have a hyphen attached to them to trigger that all whitespace will be removed from that direction *(until the next non-whitespace character)*:
+To trigger stripping of whitespace, the delimiters may have a hyphen attached to them to trigger whitespace removal in that direction *(until the next non-whitespace character)*:

 ```django
 some {{ block "name1" }} content {{ end }} here